The Best Fantasy TV Shows on Netflix

-After the unparalleled success of Game of Thrones, the fantasy genre has become a crowded one -- particularly on Netflix.
-The streamer has thrown big cash at a ton of different projects in an attempt to own the fantasy genre.
-The end result?
+Fantasy has become a big deal, especially in the wake of Game of Thrones and particularly on Netflix.
+The streamer has spent huge amounts of cash in an attempt to figure out the fantasy genre.
+The result?
 Nothing quite as big a deal as Game of Thrones, but a lot of very interesting TV shows.

 With all that said, here are our picks for the best fantasy shows on Netflix.
 If you're after fantasy movies, head here.